 During addiction recovery, getting through withdrawal is one of the biggest challenges.
 This fact is especially true with opioids such as heroin, hydrocodone, morphine, and oxycodone.
-For that reason, drug makers created Subutex and Suboxone to manage the withdrawal symptoms.
+For that reason, drug makers created Subutex and Suboxone detox programs to manage the withdrawal symptoms.
 However, what’s the difference between Subutex vs Suboxone.

 Buprenorphine: The Main Ingredient

 As an opioid agonist, buprenorphine is a drug that contains chemicals that attach to opioid receptors in the brain.
 The result is pain relief and feelings of well-being.
 In fact, doctors used the drug to treat pain years before it became a treatment for opioid addiction in 2000.

 Before the use of buprenorphine for opioid dependence, methadone was the primary treatment.
 Only authorized doctors and clinics can prescribe methadone.
 However, any doctor with proper training and certification can prescribe buprenorphine.

 The drug works by imitating the actions of opioid painkillers.
 However, it’s not as potent as other prescription opioids, which reduces its potential for abuse compared to methadone.
 It’s effective at reducing discomfort during detox and blocking cravings.
 Because of that, it can prevent relapse.

 When it comes to choosing between a Subutex or Suboxone detox program, it’s important to know the differences.
 Both brands contain buprenorphine, but drug makers created Subutex slightly before they developed Suboxone.